ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **H. Match DOB of the individual in the database so that the individual is authenticated**

 The system receives authentication request from TSP with the parameters: id, Con, reqTime, transaction id, MUA code, API_Version, MUA_Licensekey, MSA_license key, idType, pi, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, dob of the Individual.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-2. The system matches the DOB in the input parameter with the dob of the individual in the auth DB based on the mapped UIN/VID
+2. The system matches the DOB in the input parameter with the dob of the individual in the auth DB based on the mapped UIN/VID.
+Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 3. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
 4. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->dob”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->dob, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
 5. The system proceeds to execute Notification SMS/E-mail.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).